-The size of the images you use on your website directly affects the overall loading speed of the website.
-Research by Google has found that nearly half of all visitors will leave a website if the pages don’t load within 3 seconds.
+The size of the images you use on your website affects the overall loading speed of the website.
+Google estimates that nearly half of all visitors will leave a website if the pages don’t load within 3 seconds.

 So how do you go about reducing the size of images you plan to use on your website?
-It’s quite simple, really.
-There are many online tools you can use, but one of my favourites is ResizeImage.net.
+It’s quite simply, really.
+There are many online tools you can use, but one of my favourite tools is ResizeImage.net.

-Let’s head over to resizeimage.net now to start optimizing our sample image.
+Let’s head over to resizeimage.net now to optimize our sample image.

-1) Upload the image: This might take a few seconds depending on the size of the image.
+- Upload the image.
+This might take a few seconds depending on the size of the image.
 Wait until your see a preview of the image on the page.

-2) Resize the image: Once the upload is complete, scroll down to Step 4 in the tool to Resize Your Image.
+- Once the upload is complete, scroll down to Step 4 in the tool to Resize Your Image.
 The desired dimensions of your image will depend on what the image is being used for.
 For example, the size of an image being used as a banner will be different from an image being used in a blog post.
 But for most purposes, the width of the image doesn’t need to exceed 800 pixels.
 So go ahead and change the width to 800px.
 Make sure to keep the “Keep Aspect Ratio” flag checked.
-This will allow your image to keep its original proportions and not have it unnaturally “stretched”!

-3) Optimize the image: Now scroll down to Step 7 to optimize the “quality” of the image.
+- Now scroll down to Step 7 to optimize the “quality” of the image.
 Select Progressive compression and set the Image Quality to 80%.
-The lower the Image Quality value the smaller the file size of the resized image.
+The lower the Image Quality value the smaller the size of the resized image.
 However, going too low will also reduce the visual quality of the image, making the image appear blurry or pixelated.
 Again, experiment with different values to get the right balance between quality and image size.

 When you upload the image to your website, the filename becomes part of the URL:

-That’s why it’s important to change the filename to something more descriptive helping search engines paint a clearer picture of what the image is about.
+Changing the filename to something more descriptive helps search engines paint a clearer picture of what the image is about.

 But what do you change the image filename to?

 This doesn’t tell search engines anything useful.
 A more informative filename should include words that describe the image.
-Examples of filenames with descriptive text include:
+One such filename could be coffee-cup-laptop.jpeg.

 Some important naming conventions to keep in mind when renaming files: